 Review of these considerations led LAWA to screen out most of the initially identified facilities as unlikely to receive VNY diversions.
 Regional facilities that were considered unlikely to serve as diversion airports and thus were eliminated from analysis in this EIR are Hawthorne, John Wayne Orange County, Long Beach, Ontario, Oxnard, and Santa Monica.
 Figure 2-2 provides a regional location map of the diversion airports and those airports screened out from further consideration.
-Additional detail of the methodology and conclusions for identifying diversion airports can be found in Section 7.2 of the Noise Repot (Appendix B of this EIR).
-VNY and the five airports that were considered the most likely diversion candidates to accommodate phased-out VNY aircraft are discussed below.
+Additional detail of the methodology and conclusions for identifying diversion airports can be found in Section 4.2 of this EIR and Sections 7.2 and 7.3 of the Noise Repot-Report (Appendix B of this EIR).
+VNY and the five airports that were